purdue-cs193-fall-2019/homework-1-r-mohammadi1/index.md

 - FUZZY MOTH
 - Sharks.
 Shark attacks are super uncommon and more people die of beestings than shark attacks
 ## Q: Why does stackoverflow keep marking my questions as duplicate?
-A:   \[This disscussion has been marked as a duplicate.]
+A:   \[This question has been marked as a duplicate.]